shanmukhreddybaddam-stack/CacheApiService/README.md

 - **Controllers/**: Contains API controllers that define endpoints for accessing data.
   - `DataController.cs`: Provides endpoints for accessing cached data.
+  - `WeatherForecastController.cs`: A sample controller for weather-related data.

 - **IService/**: Contains interface definitions for services used in the application.
   - `IBackgroundDataLoader.cs`: Interface for the background data loader service.